Logos and Wordmarks

 K – 0

-A secondary color palette can be used to complement and expand on designs.
-However, if a publication is important for branding needs, it is necessary to show the primary color more prominently.
+While it's important to feature the primary color of SFA, a secondary color palette can be used to complement and expand on designs.
+However, it's always necessary to show the primary color more prominently.

 The accent palette is to be used as accent colors and should not be used without the Primary and Secondary Palettes prominently present.
 Should only be used sparingly.